jeffvance/rhs-hadoop-install/README.txt

-   There is a utility script (devutils/passwordless-ssh.sh) which will set up password-less SSH from localhost (or wherever you run the script from) to all hosts defined in the local "hosts" file.
+   There is a utility script (devutils/passwordless-ssh.sh) which will set up password-less SSH from localhost (or wherever you run the script from) to all hosts defined in the deploy "hosts" file.
 Use --help for more info.

 2) Installing Red Hat Storage